The subconvexity problem for Rankin-Selberg and triple product L-functions: bounds for global periods

 \subsection{Conjecture on test vectors and subconvexity bound}

 To further obtain subconvexity bound from Theorem \ref{metasubconvexbound}, we first formulate a local conjecture on the existence of proper test vectors.

-Recall that $|\Pro_{\Pi_v}^{\pi_v}|^2$ is either a local integral of product of matrix coefficients if all global representations are cuspidal, or absolute square of local Rankin--Selberg integral if one of the representations are related to Eisenstein series.
-Recall that $Q_v=C_v(\pi_1\times\pi_2\times\pi_3)$, $M_v=\min\{C(\pi_{2,v}), C(\pi_{3,v})\}.$ Recall the notation $\lleq_{v,a}$ and relevant results from Section \ref{Section:Inequalityconvention}. \begin{defn} Let \end{defn} \begin{rem} One can check that so $P_v\ggeq_{v,M} 1$ is always true.
-The implied constant depends on $M_v$ at most polynomially. \end{rem}
+Let $v$ be a place of $F$.
+Recall that $\left|\Pro_{\Pi_v}^{\pi_v}\right|^2$ is either a local integral of product of matrix coefficients if all the global representations are cuspidal, or the absolute value squared of local Rankin--Selberg integral if one of the representations is an Eisenstein serie.
+Recall that Recall the notation $\lleq_{v,a}$ and relevant results from Section \ref{Section:Inequalityconvention}. \begin{defn} Denote \end{defn} \begin{rem} One can check case by case that so $P_v\geq 1$ is always true. \end{rem}

 \yhn{ For $\varphi_{i,v}\in \pi_{i,v}$, where $\pi_{3,v}$ is a parabolically induced representation, denote by